Report 05: Pfizer mRNA Construct – Why Spike Protein Causes Disease

 Concerns Regarding the Pfizer mRNA Construct

-There are three primary concerns regarding the Pfizer approach used to stabilize the spike protein molecule is flawed, and the protein molecule as well as the mRNA itself, remain unstable.
+- There are three primary concerns regarding the Pfizer approach used to design their mRNA vaccine.

-- The spike protein has been shown to cause disease; therefore, a vaccine based on the spike protein will promote
+- The basic Pfizer construct utilizing two proline substitutions to stabilize the spike protein molecule is flawed, and the protein molecule as well as the mRNA itself, remain unstable.

-3.
+- The spike protein has been shown to cause disease; therefore, a vaccine based on the spike protein will promote pathogenesis, not prevent it.

 The S1 subunit of the spike protein has been shown to shed into the circulatory system, thereby furthering disease.